thangvo38/CircleCI-HockeyApp-Appium-ReactNative/README.md

 ### 2. Getting Kobiton device desired capabilities
 In order to interact with a specific device in Kobiton, its corresponding desired capabilities needs to be supplied.

-In the provided sample automation test script, we have pre-configured them to execute automation test of the provided application(s) from value of `APP_URL` environment variable, and check if **ONLY** the `platformName` is supplied; if it is supplied with `iOS` or `Android`, the test will be executed on one of the available devices names of which begin with `iPhone` or `Android`.
-If you want to use other specific device(s), follow the instruction below to get the corresponding desired capabilities for that device(s).
+In the provided sample automation test script, we have pre-configured them to execute automation test of the provided application(s) from `APP_URL` environment variable, and execute the tests on one of available devices which name begins with `iPhone` or `Android` if **ONLY** platform name is supplied in desired capabilities.

-The provided sample automation test script is pre-configured to execute automation test of application(s) requested from WebHook server.
-It will execute on device(s) matching the provided desired capabilities or on one of any available devices whose names begin with `iPhone` if being executed on `iOS` or `Galaxy` if on `Android`.

 **How to get desired capabilities**